micovery/apigee-jsonata/README.md

 ## JSONata Rhino for Apigee

-This repo exposes the [jsonata](http://jsonata.org/) library re-packaged to make it work within a ES5 [Rhino JavaScript run-time](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/Rhino) environment.
+This repo exposes the [jsonata](http://jsonata.org/) library re-packaged to make it work within an ES5 [Rhino JavaScript run-time](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/Rhino) environment.

 If your runtime environment is anything else other than Rhino, please use the official JSONata minified